JudeQuintana/terraform-main/dual_stack_full_mesh_trio_demo/README.md

 Note: combine steps 3 through 5 with: `terraform apply`

-Routing and peering validation with AWS Route Analyzer:
+### Routing and peering validation with AWS Route Analyzer
 - Go to [AWS Network Manager](https://us-west-2.console.aws.amazon.com/networkmanager/home?region=us-east-1#/networks) (free to use)
   - Create global network -> `next`
     - UNCHECK `Add core network in your global network` or you will be billed extra -> `next`